Florida Gov. Rick Scott to challenge Sen. Bill Nelson

 Breaking News Emails

-WASHINGTON — Florida Gov. Rick Scott will run for Senate, a Scott political adviser confirmed to NBC News on Monday, challenging longtime incumbent Democrat Sen. Bill Nelson and turning up the heat in what will be one of the nation's most-watched midterm election battles.
+WASHINGTON — Florida Gov. Rick Scott will run for Senate, challenging longtime incumbent Democrat Sen. Bill Nelson and turning up the heat in what will be one of the nation's most-watched midterm election battles.

 Scott's move sets up a contentious and pricey battle for Democrats to defend the seat they've held for almost two decades, but also brings President Donald Trump's possible impact on down-ballot races into close focus yet again.

+Moments before greeting his supporters, who waved "let's get to work" signs, Scott gave his Facebook followers an early, if slightly unpolished, preview of the day's big news.
+As he made his candidacy Facebook official, his face was obstructed by a blue-hued slate that read "the program will begin momentarily," and he garbled his words: "You’re the first to know: I am gonna run for the U.S. Senay—U.S. Senate representing the great state of Florida," he said.

+Scott, sporting a U.S. Navy-branded baseball cap, went on to say that Washington "can work" and "must work" for Americans.
+"We're gonna make sure it works for Florida and for all of us," he said.

-The president has been urging Scott — a key supporter of Trump for president in 2016 — for months publicly and privately to run for the seat, held by Nelson since 2000.
-Trump considers Florida his second home and has spent most winter weekends as president at his Mar-a-Lago estate in West Palm Beach.
+Scott's entrance into the race marks another key recruitment for the president, who for months has urged the Florida governor and longtime Trump supporter to run for the seat, held by Nelson since 2000.
+Trump considers Florida his second home and has spent most winter weekends as president at his Mar-a-Lago club in West Palm Beach.

+Nelson responded to the news of Scott's challenge Monday via his campaign Twitter account, saying that he has "always run every race like there's no tomorrow — regardless of my opponent."

+"While it’s clear that Rick Scott will say or do anything to get elected, I’ve always believed that if you wake up every day and if you try to do the right thing, the politics will take care of itself," Nelson said.

 "I'm going to campaign for this job.
 I know there are going to be people that like what I'm saying.
 There are going to be people who don't like what I'm saying," the Florida governor told Politico, which first reported the news that he would take on Nelson.
 "Let's go back to 2010.
 No one, I don't believe hardly anybody, endorsed me in 2010.
 Did that phase me?
 No. Whether they do or whether they don't, I’m doing what I believe in."